|Mason Consolidated Schools|

 5320 - IMMUNIZATION

 The Board of Education believes that immunization is one of the most cost-effective measures to protect children from vaccine-preventable diseases.
-Accordingly, the Board requires that all students be properly immunized at the time of registration or not later than the first day of school pursuant to the provisions of the State Health Department regulations.
+Accordingly, the Board requires that all students be properly immunized at the time of registration or not later than the first day of school pursuant to the provisions of the Department of Health and Human Services (DHHS) regulations.

 Students must meet the immunization requirements set by State for attendance at school in order to enroll or attend.